 Job title: Community Outreach Specialist

-This is a half time position, funded for 10 months per year with a flexible schedule.
-This is a new position at OLWC, with the opportunity to grow the position to more hours in the future.
+This is a half-time position with the opportunity to grow the position to more hours in the future.

 Trees on Campus Program

 - Work with the Watershed Coordinator to develop the Trees on Campus Program

 - Coordinate with teachers to develop tree assessment, mapping, and planting plans

 - Support student efforts to plant and maintain natural resources on school campuses